 As for integrating an AR video experience via the Overly app, the suggested video formats are MP4, Full HD, or the longest side at 1920px.
 The maximum upload capacity is 300mb.

-8. AR alpha channel video (transparency feature)
+8. AR transparent video

 A step up in the video hierarchy is augmented reality alfa video.
 This is when you want the augmented reality content to interact with real life settings.
 For example, you may film your content on the green background so it could be made transparent.
 Below is an example of performances that were recorded in that way and the result resembled a tiny bit of 3D experience.